-c.
+d.
 Confidentiality

-- i.
-Students shall adhere to all field internship agency policies and procedures regarding confidentiality of client and agency issues. - ii.
+i.
+Students shall adhere to all field agency policies and procedures regarding confidentiality of client and agency issues.

+- ii.
 Any case material used for educational or instructional purposes must be disguised so that anonymity of the client is assured.
-Any agency materials or information used for educational or instructional purposes must be cleared by the field instructor. - iii.
-Violations of confidentiality or other ethical or professional principles may result in the student's termination from field and a recommendation for termination from the MSW program.
-(See: Student Responsibilities.
-See: Resolution of Field Internship Problems.)
+The field instructor must clear any agency materials or information used for educational or instructional purposes. - iii.
+Violations of confidentiality or other ethical or professional principles may result in the student's termination from field and a recommendation for termination from the BASW program.

-d.
+e.
 Travel and Travel Expenses

-i.
+- i.
 Students are expected to provide their own transportation to their field site and for field-related activities.
 Students who do not have access to a car are responsible for transportation to and from the agency.
-The agency will be selected to meet their needs to the fullest extent possible.
+The agency will be selected to meet their needs to the fullest extent possible. - ii.

-- ii.
 Students who drive must show proof of a valid California driver's license, automobile registration, and insurance meeting the State of California minimum requirements prior to entry into field.
 They must maintain coverage throughout the entire field internship period.
-Students who plan to drive, but who fail to provide proof of coverage, will not be placed at a field agency. - iii.
+Students who plan to drive but who fail to provide proof of coverage will not be able to take the field course. - iii.
 The university does not assume responsibility for student travel expenses. - iv.
-The university does not assume responsibility for any claims arising from the use of an automobile by the student in the completion of field internship activities. - v.
-Some agencies may require that students use their personal automobile to transport clients.
-This issue should be discussed in detail among the student, field instructor, and liaison.
+The university does not assume responsibility for any claims arising from the use of an automobile by the student in the completion of field activities. - v.
+Some agencies may ask students to use their personal automobiles for the transport of clients.
+This issue should be discussed in detail among the student, field instructor, and Undergraduate Field Coordinator prior to the internship, or with the liaison as soon as the issue arises.
 The discussion should include identification of possible alternative transportation strategies.
 Students should avoid transporting clients, if possible, and should be open about expressing their concerns.
-However, students who decide along with their field instructor to transport clients are responsible for adequate automobile insurance coverage and any necessary notification to their insurance carrier.
+However, students who decide along with their field instructor to transport are responsible for adequate automobile insurance coverage and any necessary notification to their insurance carrier.
 Students may request a change in placement if the agency requires them to transport clients.

-e.
-Use of Cellular Telephones

-- i.
-Agencies may request that students utilize agency cell phones during their field internship activities.
-Student use of these agency-supplied devices is acceptable only during assigned field internship hours. - ii.
-Under no circumstances should a student be expected to be available by cell phone or on-call status during hours in which they are not assigned to the internship. - iii.
-Students are not expected to use their own personal cell phones for agency business.

 f.
+Use of Cell Phones

+- Agencies may request that students utilize agency cell phones during their internship activities.
+Student use of these agency-supplied devices is acceptable only during assigned field hours. - ii.
+Under no circumstances should a student be expected to be available by cell phone or oncall status during hours/days in which they are not assigned for field. - iii.
+Students are not expected to use their own personal cell phones or pagers for agency business.

+g.
 Holidays

-Students should refer to the Field Education Calendar for official university holidays, during which time they may be exempt from internship.
+Students should refer to the Undergraduate Field Education Calendar for official university holidays during which time they may be exempt from internship.
 Students should be certain that their respective field instructors are aware of these dates.
-However, some agencies may be closed on days that are holidays for the agency, but not for the university (e.g., Jewish faith-based agencies or some nonreligious holidays, such as Columbus Day).

-Students whose agencies are closed on days that are not university holidays are expected to make up the hours for the days missed before the end of the semester in which the holidays may have occurred.
-Students who miss any field days for personal reasons must make up the hours before the end of the semester in which the holiday occurred.
+However, some agencies may be closed on days that are holidays for the agency, but not for the university (e.g., Jewish faith-based agencies, or some nonreligious holidays, such as Columbus Day).
+Students whose agencies are closed on days that are not university holidays are expected to make up those missed hours before the end of the semester in which the holidays occurred.
+Students who miss any field days for personal religious reasons must make up the hours before the end of the semester in which the holiday occurred.
 The field instructor and liaison should be advised in advance in writing of all such absences.

-g.
+h.
 Strikes